RENCI-NRIG/x-cite/theme1/PE103/vcs.md

 down as you do more work on your project.

 You want to avoid the cognitive overload of dealing with messy schemes based on file names.
-You want to do is learn to use a version control system properly.
+You want to use a version control system properly.

 ## Version control in practice: Git